Mary Ann Williams

-Mary Ann Williams (also known as Mrs. Charles J. Williams) (10 August 1821 – 15 April 1874) was an American woman who was the first proponent for Memorial Day, an annual holiday to decorate soldiers’ graves.
+Mary Ann Williams (also known as Mrs. Charles J. Williams) (10 August 1821 – 15 April 1874) was an American woman who was the first proponent for Memorial Day, an annual holiday to decorate graves of soldiers.

+Biography

 Antebellum years

 Mary Ann Howard was born in Baldwin County, Georgia.
 She was the daughter of Major Jack Howard.
 She married Charles J. Williams in 1847 when he returned from the Mexican–American War.
-Mary Ann had presented his regiment with a flag made the ladies of the city when they left in 1846.
-According to the 1860 census of Columbus, Georgia, they had four children Charles Howard, Caroline, Mary and Lila.
+Mary Ann had presented his regiment with a flag made by the ladies of the city when they left in 1846.
+According to the 1860 census of Columbus, Georgia, they had four children Charles Howard, Caroline, Mary, and Lila.
 Charles pursued his career as a lawyer and Mary Ann supported a number of civic projects.
 Charles entered politics and represented Muscogee County in the Georgia House in 1859-1860 where he rose to be speaker of the Georgia House prior to the Civil War.